citySmall/TradGrayImageAna/README.md

 # TradGrayImageAna
-use traditional way to analysis image feature, for example intensity, gradient and others
+use traditional way to analysis image feature, for example intensity, gradient and others A start